 Employers and Universities: Work with us?

-If you've ever spent time thinking about these puzzles, psychology might be for you.
+If you've ever spent time thinking about these puzzles, psychology could be for you.
 Psychologists could hold the answers.
 And if they don’t yet, you can be sure they are looking for them.

 What is psychology?